datacarpentry/python-ecology-lesson/_episodes/07-visualization-ggplot-python.md

 by Leland Wilkinson.
 The `plotnine` package is built on top of Matplotlib and interacts well with Pandas.

-Just as with the other packages, `plotnine` need to be imported.
+Just as with the other packages, `plotnine` needs to be imported.
 It is good practice to not just load an entire package such as `from plotnine import *`, but to use an abbreviation as we used `pd` for Pandas: